 Everyone who aspires to become a leader has a lid on their ability to lead.
 You can start a career with some natural talent (i.e. born with it) and you can work toward increasing your leadership capacity by training and coaching.

 Yet according to Maxwell, you still hit a personal lid that limits the level of influence you achieve as a leader.

 It is not hard to see this concept in real life.
 Not everyone who tries their hand at business leadership becomes the CEO of a Fortune 100 company.
 In fact very few do it.

 What to Do

-- Seek valid and reliable feedback about your blind spots.
+Seek valid and reliable feedback about your blind spots.
 This immediate and valuable insight that can vault your effort above what it is today.
 Knowing what you don’t know or can see is vital information with which you can make changes and grow.

-- Hire a coach.
+Hire a coach.
 Coaching for executives is growing in acceptance and popularity.
 People have used coaches at the gym and for special hobbies and interests for quite some time.

-- Improve your circle of peers.
+Improve your circle of peers.
 Be open to networking with mastermind groups and coaching groups where you can work with peers to gain insight for best practices and have a personal board of directors to whom you report.

-- Read – it seems so simple, but the power of reading has been proven time and time again.
+Read – it seems so simple, but the power of reading has been proven time and time again.
 Take recommendations from leaders you admire.
 Read their selections of books.
 Consume what they consume and you will begin to grow.

-Leadership growth is possible.
-The best and greatest leaders claim a rigorous routine of seeking knowledge and information about ways to grow as leaders.
-Covey called it “sharpening the saw”.
+Stephen R. Covey called it “sharpening the saw”.
 As you move through the phases of your career and life, things change.
 You can get worn down.
-There must be a ever-present desire to stay sharp or grow.
+There must be an ever-present desire to stay sharp and grow.